 Any helpful tips?

 Please make sure that you have put your passport, air tickets, money and credit card and all the other travel documents in your hand luggage or carry it on at all times when flying.
-Also, do not forget to bring a torch for nocturnal visits of parks and for any electricity failures.
+Also, do not forget to bring a torch for nocturnal visits to parks and for any electricity failures.

 For additional information and to read up on more travel trips to aid you in planning your Madagascar vacation and to leave you better equipped to enjoy your Madagascar vacation with us and with the local Malagasy people please click here…